Your Australian World Expositions Connection

 Welcome to Celebrate 88 - Australia's leading centre for World Expo '88 - and World Expositions.

-Soon we shall have the 30th Anniversary on our door-step, where, amongst other things, we hope to have the iconic Expo-commissioned art work Paradigm by USA artist Jon Barlow Hudson, re-erected in a Brisbane City location.
+Amongst other things, we also hope to have the iconic Expo-commissioned art work Paradigm by USA artist Jon Barlow Hudson, re-erected in a Brisbane City location.

 And yet, there is still much more to be done.

 Brisbane City is yet to ratify its membership of the Bureau of International Expositions led "Assembly of Expo Cities and Regions" - or known as A.V.E. in its French acronym - which would see World Expo '88 - and Brisbane City - represented on the international stage at the regular Meetings of the Assembly, held at the end of each World Exposition, an invaluable international Expo Cities networking forum - to which Celebrate 88, in its former body as Foundation Expo '88 has attended as an Observer.